perfectdarkmode1/perfectdarkmode1.github.io/content/linux/fedora_setup.md

 draft = false
 alwaysopen = false
 +++
-# Setting Up Fedora to be a Usable Workstation

 When you first download Fedora Workstation, it's going to be a little hard to figure out how to make it usable.
 Especially if you've never tinkered with Linux before.